kierangilliam/first-class-comments/README.md

 `<citizen>, <comment> "<code>"`

-You can also chain statements together:
+You can also chain statements together to do math

 ```
 $ <citizen>, <comment> "+"